How to Organize a Charity Golf Tournament

 When organizing a charity golf tournament, one of the most important considerations will be to look at ways to bring in additional revenue.
 Even many corporate golf events include a charitable component and include fundraising ideas and contests.
 Below are some fundraising ideas to consider when organizing a fundraising golf tournament:

 • Reach out to the community and local businesses for golf tournament sponsorships.
-What a great way to start out on the right financial footing and raise money early on in the event planning process.
-By hosting a charity golf event that draws in businesses and influential community members, promoting cash and in-kind sponsorship packages should be easy.
-Sponsorship benefits may be outlined and packages sold securely on your golf tournament website.
+What a great way to start on the right financial footing and raise money early in the event planning process.
+Promoting cash and in-kind sponsorship packages should be easy by hosting a charity golf event that draws in businesses and influential community members.
+Sponsorship benefits may be outlined, and packages sold securely on your golf tournament website.

 • Golf tournament contests add excitement to your golf fundraiser by giving golfers an opportunity to win money and prizes.
-They also provide an opportunity for your organization to raise more money for your cause by collecting wagers and fees for participating.
+They also allow your organization to raise more money for your cause by collecting wagers and fees for participating.
 A Hole-in-One contest is one of the most popular formats for charity events.

 We offer more great golf fundraising ideas to help your organization earn more money before, on the course, and after your charity golf event.